abhanjac/cats_vs_dogs_classification/README.md

 Next, the regions where the network focusses to find the most important features to classify the object is found out.
 This is represented by the heat map shown below, obtained from the GMP layer.
-This is found out in the same manner as explained in the [Learning Deep Features for Discriminative Localization paper](http://cnnlocalization.csail.mit.edu/Zhou_Learning_Deep_Features_CVPR_2016_paper.pdf).
+This is found out in the same manner as explained in the [Weakly-supervised learning with convolutional neural networks paper](http://leon.bottou.org/publications/pdf/cvpr-2015.pdf).

 ### Heat map showing the regions where the network focusses to classify the objects.